Curl (programming language): Syntax

-Curl as lightweight markup
+As lightweight markup

-Because Curl provides for both user-defined text procedures and stylesheets, Curl can be used readily as domain-specific lightweight markup.
-A major advantage over plain text HTML markup is that the text encoding can be set to UTF-8, and text entered in a Unicode-enabled editor without any escaping of characters (like JavaScript, Curl is Unicode friendly).
-A poetry example would be:
+Because Curl provides for both user-defined text procedures and style sheets, it can be used readily as domain-specific lightweight markup.
+A major advantage over plain text HTML markup is that the text encoding can be set to UTF-8, and text entered in a Unicode-enabled text editor with no escaping of characters (like JavaScript, Curl is Unicode friendly).
+A poetry example is: